-The signs and symptoms of Crohn’s disease can be similar to those of other conditions.
-If you have any symptoms, or changes in your bowel habits that persist, see your doctor for an evaluation.
+The signs and symptoms of Crohn’s disease can be like other conditions.
+If you have any symptoms, or changes in your bowel habits that don’t go away, see your doctor and get checked out.

 What causes Crohn’s disease?

-Although medical experts don’t know the exact causes of Crohn’s disease, they think certain factors could be involved, such as:
+Doctors don’t know the exact causes of Crohn’s disease.
+They think certain factors could be involved, such as:

-- Genes: People who have a family member with Crohn’s disease are more likely to develop the disease.
+- Genes: People who have a family member with Crohn’s disease are more likely to get it.